marcandrysco/AudioManipProg/plugin/web/doc/player.md

 The direction `dir` must be set to `up`, `down`, `left`, or `right`.
 The `sm` parameter is optional and specifies the amount to move left or right as a multiple of divisions; if omitted, the default is `1`.

+The `paste` function pastes (or adds) as the set of data from the `add` parameter.
+All data will be removed or added simultaneous from an undo or a redo.

 ### Information Retrieval -- `getRow` `getLoc` `getDat` `getActive`